kitchen/blog/source/_posts/2012-08-22-introducing-peabody.markdown

 categories: linux
 ---

-I'm proud to announce the arrival of [Peabody][peabody], cron's best friend!
+I'm proud to announce the arrival of [peabody][peabody], cron's best friend!

 Peabody grew out of a need for various features I found myself continually writing into cron jobs.